uktrade/data-hub-api/docs/Managing dependencies.md

 ## How to upgrade dependencies

 1. Check for out-of-date dependencies.
-You can use [piprot](https://github.com/sesh/piprot) for this (must be installed) by running `piprot -o requirements.in`.
+You can use [piprot](https://github.com/sesh/piprot) for this by running `piprot -o requirements.in`.
 Alternatively, you can use pip by running `pip list -o`.

 2. Update the versions in `requirements.in` to the new desired versions.
 Make sure you check